 Then select the User tab.

 Selecting it opens the Activity drawer User tab provides the following insights about the user:

-- Open alerts: The number of open alerts that involved the user.
+- Open alerts: The number of open alerts that involve the user.

 - Matches: The number of policy matches for files owned by the user.